prebid/prebid.github.io/prebid-server/features/pbs-currency.md

 ## Request-Defined Conversion Rates

-Using PBS-Java, rates can be passed in on the request:
+With both PBS-Go and PBS-Java, custom currency conversion rates can be passed in the request:

 ```
 "ext": {